What can be done to get rid of boxcar acne scarring and smooth out skin? (photos)

 Acne Scarring -- Lasers (Fraxel, Co2/Erbium, VIVA, Intensif); Microneedling/PRP, Fillers (Bellafill); Subcision; Punch Excision

 I suggest a formal consultation with an acne scarring expert.
-You will need a combination approach with lasers, TCA cross, peels/skin care.
+You will need a combination approach with lasers, TCA cross, peels/skin care for the scarring and pigmentation but will need isotretinoin for permanent acne cure.
 Best, Dr. Emer.

 Dark skin with acne scarring and hyperpigmentation